Special Events and Awards

 For the 2017 RP Bunge Memorial Lecture (February 10, 2017), the keynote speaker was Marc Tessier-Lavigne, PhD, Bing Presidential Professor, President, Stanford University.
 His seminar was titled, Sculpting Neuronal Connections: The Logic and Mechanisms of Axon Growth and Pruning.

-The retreat is held each spring to give Neuroscience students, faculty, and postdoctoral associates the opportunity to hear about each other’s’ work and exchange scientific ideas in an informal atmosphere.
-For over ten years, it has been held at the Hilton Marco Island Beach Resort with an overnight stay and a beautiful dinner on the beach.
-This is a great place to learn about our faculty members’ and senior students’ research while enjoying the best beaches South Florida has to offer.
+The retreat is held each spring to give Neuroscience students, faculty, and postdoctoral associates the opportunity to hear about each other’s work and exchange scientific ideas in a relaxed atmosphere.
+The retreat is held at UM’s beautiful RSMAS Campus in Virginia Key.
+This is a great place to learn about our faculty and student research while enjoying some of South Florida’s most picturesque landscapes.

 The Lois Pope LIFE Fellows Program is an endowed program supporting outstanding graduate students with research interests in neuroscience.
 The Lois Pope LIFE Foundation Development Award is given to current graduate students in the biomedical sciences who demonstrate excellent research potential in the field of neuroscience.
 The Lois Pope LIFE Foundation Research Award is given to current graduate students in the biomedical sciences who demonstrate outstanding research productivity in the field of neuroscience as judged by a poster presentation at Neuroscience Research Day.